ChristopherH-eth/ChristopherH-eth/README.md

 ### 👨‍💻 About Me :

-I am a Full Stack Developer living in the United States
+I am a Full Stack Developer who focuses on building applications using React, NodeJS, Laravel Lumen, and whatever web technology currently peaks my interest.

 - :telescope: I’m working as a Software Engineer and Implementer for frontend and backend web applications.

-- :zap: In my free time, I solve problems on HackerRank and read tech articles.
+- :zap: In my free time I enjoy reading, working on personal projects, and experimenting with new technologies.

 - :mailbox:How to reach me: